AdobeDocs/release-notes.en/current.md

 ### New Journey Optimizer tutorials and courses {#tutorials-ajo}

-New videos, tutorials, or courses published for Adobe Journey Optimizer.
+New videos, tutorials, or courses published for Adobe [!DNL Journey Optimizer].

 |Published|Name|Type|Description |
 | -----------| ---------- | ---------- | ---------- |